 About two hundred and twenty years before Christ there was a wise man in Jerusalem that the people named Qoheleth, which means ‘man of the Assembly’.
 He was a person teaching wisdom to many disciples.
-Israel is undergoing radical changes and the economy is in full boom.
-Many Jews of the day fascinated by the prospect of wealth, welcome the new fashion, ways and customs.
-Their only interest becomes money and they even give up their faith and the religious practices of their people.
-The wise Qoheleth is not contaminated by this collective frenzy driving all towards accumulated riches.
-His reflections remain focused on people, on the world and on life.
+Israel at that time was undergoing radical changes and the economy was in full boom.
+Many Jews of the day, fascinated by the prospect of wealth, welcome the new fashion, ways and customs.
+Their only interest becomes money and they even give up their faith and the religious practice of their people.
+The wise Qoheleth is not contaminated by this collective frenzy which was driving all to accumulated riches.
+His reflections remained focused on people, on the world and on life.
 He asks himself: why is one born and then dies?
 Why is there suffering?
 Why are there so many people who are so eager to be after pleasure and enjoyment?
 Why do the foolish and wise people alike end up that way?
 Is it worth being deeply committed if life passes by like a breath of air or like the stream that vanishes?

 Psalm 90:3-6, 12-14, 17.